bcgov/ols-router/router-developer-guide.md

 4. Length and time of shortest route in km between all pairs of fromPoints and toPoints.<br>
 https://router.api.gov.bc.ca/distance/betweenPairs.json?routeDescription=betweenPairs%20test%20case&fromPoints=-123.70794%2C48.77869%2C-123.53785%2C48.38200&toPoints=-124.972951%2C49.715181%2C-123.139464%2C49.704015&criteria=shortest<br>

 5. Length and time of the fastest route in km for a truck with specific dimensions and weight.
-This route will also arrive on the correct side of the road and use the default values for the enable and disable parameters. <br> https://router.api.gov.bc.ca/truck/distance.json?points=-123.70794,48.77869,-123.53785,48.38200&outputSRS=4326&criteria=fastest&distanceUnit=km&roundTrip=false&correctSide=true&truckRouteMultiplier=9&height=4.5&width=3&length=10&weight=18000&enable=gdf,ldf,tr,xc,tc&disable=td,ev,sc,tf,tl&snapDistance=1000&routeDescription=Truck routing example
+This route will also arrive on the correct side of the road and use the default values for the enable and disable parameters. <br> https://router.api.gov.bc.ca/truck/distance.json?points=-123.70794,48.77869,-123.53785,48.38200&outputSRS=4326&criteria=fastest&distanceUnit=km&roundTrip=false&correctSide=true&height=4.5&width=3&length=10&weight=18000&enable=gdf,ldf,tr,xc,tc&disable=td,ev,sc,tf,tl&snapDistance=1000&routeDescription=Truck_routing_example

 6. Length and time of shortest route in km between pairs fromPoints and toPoints.
 In this example, we use the maxPairs parameter to control the maximum number of pairs to return for each toPoint.
 Pairs are ordered by distance/time from fromPoint<br>
 https://router.api.gov.bc.ca/distance/betweenPairs.json?routeDescription=betweenPairs%20test%20case&fromPoints=-123.70794%2C48.77869%2C-123.53785%2C48.38200&toPoints=-124.972951%2C49.715181%2C-123.139464%2C49.704015&criteria=shortest&maxPairs=1<br>